 My kids and husband aren't fans of brown rice, so I make sure to keep plenty of white rice, yellow rice, and even quick cooking white rice on hand.

 I also try to keep boxed rice side dishes on hand too.
-Wild rice is great for One Pot Wild Rice Pilaf, but Rice a Roni or Knorrs Cheddar Broccoli Rice is a cheap side dish we all love to eat.
+Wild rice is great for holiday recipes like Creamy Leftover Turkey Wild Rice Soup, or stuffed peppers, but Rice a Roni or Knorrs Cheddar Broccoli Rice is a cheap side dish we all love to eat too.

 Keeping cans of tuna or chicken on hand is a great idea for many reasons.
-For one, the meat is already cooked so in the event of a blackout or power outage, you can still enjoy some protein in the form of sandwich filling, cracker dip, or snack.
+For one, the meat is already cooked so in the event of a blackout or power outage, you can still enjoy some protein in the form of sandwich filling like Spicy Tuna Sandwich, cracker dip, or snack like these Crispy Fried Tuna Patties.

 I try to make sure that I always have at least one jar of salsa on hand at any point in time.
 Salsa can add flavor and moisture to a dry batch of scrambled eggs or overcooked hashbrowns.
 They can flavor up a rice dish, add moisture to taco filling, and more.